helalbookmark/magento2-deployment-tool/README.md

 ## Installation

-Global installation is required using composer
+Global installation using composer is required.

 0. Composer require: